Devendra-Mehra/Green-Dao-Demo/README.md

 - [ ] Add Gradle dependency in app/build.gradle.
 - [ ] Add  Gradle plugin for the Annotation processing in the project’s build.gradle.
 - [ ] GreenDAO requires us to create the schema of the table in the form of a class
+- [ ] Explore the DAO generated classes
-- [ ] Construct the DaoSession Object in AndroidManifest
+- [ ] Construct a class to communicate with the database
-- [ ] Test the table in the main activity
+- [ ] Test the table in the Main activity
+- [ ] specify the schema version of the database

 #####So let's start

-- [ ] Add Gradle dependency in app/build.gradle.
+- [x] Add Gradle dependency in app/build.gradle.

 ```
 greenDao = '3.1.1'
 implementation "org.greenrobot:greendao:$rootProject.greenDao"
 ```

-- [ ] Add  Gradle plugin for the Annotation processing in the project’s build.gradle.
+- [x] Add  Gradle plugin for the Annotation processing in the project’s build.gradle.

 ```
 classpath ‘org.greenrobot:greendao-gradle-plugin:3.2.1’